CIP-13 v2

 1. Abstract

 This CIP adds stake delegation to the Cowboy runner marketplace.
 Any CBY holder can lock tokens on behalf of a registered runner, increasing the runner’s effective stake (VRF selection weight and maximum job value) in exchange for a runner-configured share of the 89% settlement payout.
 The protocol provides only the delegation hook — registration, payout splitting, slashing cascade, and unbonding.
-Higher-order products (liquid staking pools, yield tokens, fleet management vaults) are built by third-party actors on top of this primitive.
+Higher-order products (liquid staking pools, yield tokens, fleet management vaults) are built by third-party actors on top of this primitive.2.
+Motivation

-In a self-bonded protocol, a runner must hold max(10,000 CBY, 1.5× declared_max_job_value) in its own account to register (whitepaper §1.9, §5).
+In a self-bonded protocol, a runner must holdmax(10,000 CBY, 1.5× declared_max_job_value) in its own account to register (whitepaper §1.9, §5).
 This creates two problems:

-Capital lock-out.
+- Capital lock-out.
 The best GPU operators may not have large CBY positions.
 The largest CBY holders may not operate hardware.
 Self-bonding fuses capital and operations into one party, limiting both.

-No passive yield path.
+- No passive yield path.
 CBY holders who are not runners have no way to earn runner marketplace revenue.

 2.1 Design philosophy